MitchellGoodwin/mod-4-project-frontend-bracket-site/README.md

 * Add an MMR score tracker for users according to match history, and use it to auto generate recommended seeding.

+* Drag and Drop entrants on the bracket to change seeding

 * Email notifications

+* Add support for not just single elimination tournaments

+## TODO:

+* If you are going to deploy, make CORS match